MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-set-a-thread-name-in-native-code.md

 Benefits:
  * Thread names are visible when debugging in Visual Studio, regardless of whether or not the debugger was attached to the process at the time that SetThreadDescription is invoked.
  * Thread names are visible when performing post-mortem debugging by loading a crash dump in Visual Studio.
- * Thread names are also visible when using other tools, such as the [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) debugger and the [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer) performance analyzer.
+ * Thread names are also visible when using other tools, such as the [WinDbg](https://docs.microsoft.com/windows-hardware/drivers/debugger/debugger-download-tools) debugger and the [Windows Performance Analyzer](https://docs.microsoft.com/windows-hardware/test/wpt/windows-performance-analyzer) performance analyzer.

 Caveats:
- * Thread names are only visible in Visual Studio 2017 version 15.6 and newer
+ * Thread names are only visible in Visual Studio 2017 version 15.6 and later.
- * When post-mortem debugging a crash dump file, thread names are only visible if the crash was created on Windows 10 version 1607, Windows Server 2016 or newer version of Windows
+ * When post-mortem debugging a crash dump file, thread names are only visible if the crash was created on Windows 10 version 1607, Windows Server 2016 or later versions of Windows.

 *Example:*